-Remote Packets Sent: The number of packets that were sent on the connection from the perspective of the remote endpoint.
-Remote Octets Sent: The number of octets that were sent on the connection from the perspective of the remote endpoint.
-Remote Packets Lost: The number of packets that were not received on the connection, as deduced from gaps in the sequence number from the perspective of the remote endpoint.
-Remote Jitter: The average inter-packet arrival jitter, in milliseconds, expressed as an integer number from the perspective of the remote endpoint.
+- Remote Packets Sent: The number of packets that were sent on the connection from the perspective of the remote endpoint.
+Remote Octets Sent: The number of octets that were sent on the connection from the perspective - Remote Octets Sent: The number of octets that were sent on the connection from the perspective of the remote endpoint. - Remote Packets Lost: The number of packets that were not received on the connection, as deduced from gaps in the sequence number from the perspective of the remote endpoint. - Remote Jitter: The average inter-packet arrival jitter, in milliseconds, expressed as an integer number from the perspective of the remote endpoint.